 Where to Stay in Barcelona: Top Neighborhoods for Travelers

 So, you're planning a trip to Barcelona—exciting, right?
-But now comes the tricky part: figuring out where to stay.
+But now comes the tricky part: figuring out .
 With so many neighborhoods and accommodation types, it can feel overwhelming.
 It's like standing in front of an expansive buffet, not knowing where to begin!
 No worries—I'm here to guide you through the best places to stay in Barcelona, tailored just for your travel style and budget.

 • Touristy: Popular areas like La Rambla.